IamRabindra25/melTS/README.md

 ### **1. Collecting Meaningful Data**

-In order to make a prediction about the sea level rise worlwide, we looked for different factors which are known causes for this trend and collected chronological data on a large time span to make the prediction more reliable.
+In order to make a prediction about the sea level rise worldwide, we looked for different factors which are known causes for this trend and collected chronological data on a large time span to make the prediction more reliable.

 The three factors used to predict sea level rise are the following: